MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/cannot-access-java-application-elements.md

 4. Check _.accessibility.properties_ file:

-    - Ensure there isn't an _.accessibility.properties_ file in your user folder.
+    - Ensure there isn't an _.accessibility.properties_ file in your _C:\Users\user_ folder. (replace with your user name.)
-    - If a file named _.accessibility.properties_ is in the _C:\Users\user_ folder, rename it.
+    - If the file exists, rename it.

 5. Ensure that _VC_redist.x64.exe_, _VC_redist.x86.exe_, or both are run.